Tinkerforge/doc/en/source/Software/API_Bindings.rst

 C/C++ (iOS)
 ^^^^^^^^^^^

-Objective-C is compatible to C. This allows to use the C/C++ bindings (see :ref:`above <api_bindings_c>`) in an iOS App.
+Objective-C is compatible to C. This allows to use the :ref:`C/C++ bindings
+<api_bindings_c>` in an iOS App.

 In the following we assume that you already have the iOS development environment installed.

-As an example we will create a small project that can toggle a relay.
+As an example we will create a small project that can toggle a Dual Relay Bricklet.
 It should be easy to adjust this example for your needs.

 Start a new Xcode project by clicking on:

 * File
 * New
 * Project...
-* Choose iOS Application
+* Choose "iOS Application"
-* Choose Single View Application
+* Choose "Single View Application"
 * Click Next
-* Choose Product Name (e.g. Relay)
+* Choose a "Product Name" (e.g. Relay)
 * Click Next
-* Choose a Folder for the project
+* Choose a "Folder" for the project
 * Click Create

 Add the C/C++ bindings code:

 * Right click on the Relay folder in the Project navigator
-* New Group, choose name Tinkerforge
+* New Group, choose name "Tinkerforge"
 * Right click on new Tinkerforge group
 * Add Files to "Relay"...
 * Choose all files from the ``bindings`` folder of the C/C++ bindings